 Work another job

-Entrepreneur and founder of Exist App, Belle Beth Cooper, recently shared how an oversight in estimated quarterly tax payments resulted in an unexpected $20,000 tax bill at the end of the financial year.
-She’s taking on additional contract work to meet the payment schedule and pay off the debt.
+Entrepreneur and founder of Exist App, Belle Beth Cooper, shared on Medium how an oversight in her estimated quarterly tax payments resulted in an unexpected $20,000 tax bill at the end of the financial year.
+She had to take on additional contract work to meet the payment schedule and pay off the debt.

 Working a second job isn’t ideal when you’re probably already overworked running your primary business, but it is something to consider in the short-term when you need extra cash fast.